-If you’ve thought about getting data from sources such as Github or Twitter, you have probably heard of “REST API”.
+If you’ve thought about getting data from sources such as GitHub or Twitter, you have probably heard of “REST API”.
 But what is a REST API?
 And how do they work?
-In today’s article, we’ll help you get to know everything about REST APIs and how to use them effectively.
+In today’s article, we’ll help you learn about REST APIs and how to use them effectively.

 What is a REST API?